Recipe for a backlog: 10,557 adult arrests in 2022, and 35 criminal court trials

 Topics

-Shelby County Criminal Court Shelby County General Sessions Criminal Court Shelby County District Attorney’s Office Subscriber OnlyThank you for supporting local journalism.
+Shelby County Criminal Court Shelby County General Sessions Criminal Court Shelby County District Attorney’s Office Subscriber OnlyThank you for being a subscriber to The Daily Memphian.
+Your support is critical.

 Julia Baker